Pharmakarios1/o-pharm_kart_v1/README.md

         sudo apt-get update
         pip install flask

-Run pharmakart app with the following:
+Run pharmakart app with the following on the command line:

 #   STEP-1